manognadeva/Healthcare-Expenditures/README.md

 🔮  By 2032, total spending is projected to hit **$7.35 trillion**, further emphasizing the need for strategic health policy reforms.

-## 🛠️ Tools & Technologies

-**📈  Flourish** – Developed dynamic, interactive visualizations including line charts, bar graphs, pictograms, and bubble charts to enhance engagement and storytelling impact.

-**📊  Datawrapper** – Created clean, concise, and presentation-ready charts to support the narrative and convey key data insights effectively.

-**🌐  Google Sites** – Built a structured and intuitive website to guide users through the story, ensuring a seamless and engaging data storytelling experience.

-**📁  Data Sources** – Utilized publicly available datasets from **CMS (Centers for Medicare & Medicaid Services)**, **KFF (Kaiser Family Foundation)**, and **RAND Corporation** research reports to ensure credibility and data accuracy.

 ## 📬 Contact

 Have thoughts, feedback, or questions?
 Connect with me on [LinkedIn](https://www.linkedin.com/in/manogna-devalla/) or reach out directly through GitHub!

 ## 📢 Acknowledgments